 To kill myeloma cells, we’re developing our proprietary monoclonal antibodies KappaMab (for kappa-type multiple myeloma) and LambdaMab (for lambda-type multiple myeloma).

 Several drugs that are currently in use to help treat multiple myeloma can be used in combination with KappaMab and LambdaMab to help make them more effective at killing the cancer cells.
 Giving a patient an immunomodulatory drug (IMiD), such as lenalidomide or pomalidomide will make the cancer cell express more of our target antigen (either KMA or LMA) on its cell surface.

-Hence, when our antibodies are infused into the patient, the cancerous plasma cell now has a much greater number of target antigens for our antibodies to bind to.
-This makes our antibodies much more effective at attaching to the cancerous cell and recruiting the NK cells to kill the cancerous cells.
-This increase in antigen number following pre-treatment with an IMiD is a mechanism that is unique to our KMA and LMA antigens in multiple myeloma.
+Hence, when our antibodies are infused into the patient, the cancer cell now has a much greater number of target antigens for our antibodies to bind to.
+This makes our antibodies much more effective at attaching to the cancer cell and recruiting the NK cells to kill the cancer cells.
+This increase in antigen number following pre-treatment with an IMiD is a mechanism that should increase the efficacy of our antibodies in the treatment of myeloma.

 CAR T cell Therapies